-Contract Cheating: Colleges Crack Down On Ghostwritten Essays
+Contract Cheating: As Online Essay Mills Boom, Colleges Crack Down

 As the recent college admissions scandal is shedding light on how parents are cheating and bribing their children's way into college, schools are also focusing on how some students may be cheating their way through college.
-Concern is growing about a burgeoning online market for ghostwritten essays that students can turn in as their own work.
+Concern is growing about a burgeoning online market that makes it easier than ever for students to buy essays written by others to turn in as their own work.
 And schools are trying new tools to catch it.

 It's not hard to understand the temptation for students.
 The pressure is enormous, the stakes are high and, for some, writing at a college level is a huge leap.